 But as soon as I started tapering off my medications my whole body howled in protest against the withdrawal of the chemicals that it had subsisted on for years.
 My pain levels were through the roof, I was wide awake and pacing the floor in the middle of the night, and I was tense and on the verge of panic all the time.
 I was terrified that I wouldn’t hack it and would return to the pills with my tail between my legs.

-But this time things were different – I had to know what my life would be like without these drugs – and something (God, the angels, the Universe, whatever) was giving me the wherewithal to make that happen.
-Thanks be to God that my husband and sons are patient and forgiving people because I can only imagine that I was awfully unpleasant to live with through this transitional time.
-The physical effects of withdrawal and the emotional effects of my new found resolution not to stuff my negative emotions rendered me a snarling bitch for a period of several weeks.
+But this time things were different – I had to know what my life would be like without these medications – and something (God, the angels, the Universe, whatever) was giving me the wherewithal to make that happen.
+Thanks be to God that my husband and sons are patient and forgiving people because I can only imagine that I was unpleasant to live with through this transitional time.

 (These were the times that I thanked my lucky stars that I am an acupuncturist.
 Like opening the valve on a pressure cooker, a few strategically placed needles left me decompressed, centered, and settled within myself, if only temporarily.)